matijakolaric-com/django-music-publisher/docs/manual_dataimport.rst

 Open the file in your spreadsheet editor, remove the ``Work ID`` column, and save in the native format.

+Repeating column groups for alternate titles, writers and artists are created so that the selected data can fit.
+You can create additional columns by copying the column group and giving it a different counter.
+(Alt Title 1, Alt Title 2, Writer 1, Writer 2, Artist 1, Artist 2).
+There is no limit to the number of column groups.

 Filling out the template
 ______________________________